Three more Europeans exchanged for Iran's Assadi in prisoner swap | Law-Order

 A Danish national and two people with dual Austrian-Iranian nationality are involved, the spokesperson said.
 Assadi was convicted in Belgium in 2021 in connection to a foiled bomb plot in France and sentenced to 20 years in prison.

+The two dual nationals were "wrongfully arrested in ...
+January 2016 and January 2019", the government said.
+Belgian's prime minister Alexander De Croo thanked Oman for mediating the swap.

-After medical tests, the three will be flown to Belgium's military airport in Melsbroek following a stop in Oman.
+After a stop in Oman and medical tests, the three will be flown to Belgium's military airport in Melsbroek.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)